Traditional IRA Growth Calculator

 The Backdoor Roth

-High earners who exceed the Roth IRA income limits can contribute to a Traditional IRA (non-deductible) and then convert it to a Roth — this is the “Backdoor Roth” strategy.
-Consult a tax advisor before implementing.
+High earners who exceed the Roth IRA income limits can contribute to a Traditional IRA (non-deductible) and then convert it to a Roth.
+This is the “Backdoor Roth”, and it is legal and routine, but the pro-rata rule makes it messy if you already hold pre-tax IRA money.
+Take advice before trying it.

 Growth Formula